-Telltale Weekly is a provider of low cost, DRM-free audiobook downloads in MP3, Ogg Vorbis, and AAC formats.
+Telltale Weekly was a provider of low cost, DRM-free audiobook downloads in MP3, Ogg Vorbis, and AAC formats.
 The project began with multiple weekly releases, but by 2005 the focus shifted to less-frequent, longer works (and making fun of the site name).

 Third parties are encouraged to redistribute Spoken Alexandria recordings under the terms of their specific Creative Commons Licenses.
 For the specific license/deed for a work, click on this little guy when you see him